 “In this present time of glaring, intrusive, nasty media, it is hard to imagine the proportions of the Queen’s achievement in serving 60 years, every one of them as one of the most prominent and publicized people in the world, without one gaffe, one embarrassing photograph, one injudicious utterance or slip on a banana peel, literal or metaphoric.
 Queen Elizabeth II has personified the British middle-class virtues: moderation, unflamboyant consistency and unflappable reliability.”

 Queen Elizabeth, as her father did, represents the best of the figurehead leader.
-Figureheads in practice have very little real power.
+While every leader has at least a small figurehead role, those who are only figureheads have very little real power.
 What power they have is pretty much ceremonial and their ability to get anything done depends more on leading by example than by authority.
 But in spite of that, some figureheads have so much personal power they can accomplish a lot.
 The Queen fulfills the figurehead role admirably and embodies the aspirations of people everywhere to live lives of civility, graciousness and a whole lot more.

 As a senior leader, you fulfill a figurehead role for sure, but you also have the authority to direct an organization and get results.
 How will you be remembered twenty or thirty years after you retire?
 What attributes will people talk about?
 What will be your lasting imprint on your ministry?
 It would be really nice if in 2060 or so someone mentioned my name with regards to CCCC and a listener said, “Ah yes, John Pellowe.
 He…” and then some nice thing or other is said.
 What would you want said?